-To get the most out of AWS Lambda and the systems it interacts with, teams need end-to-end observability that uses automation and AI-assistance to extend beyond metrics, logs, and traces and include data from open-source initiatives and additional context from the end-user perspective.
+To get the most out of it and the systems it interacts with, teams need end-to-end observability that uses automation and AI-assistance to extend beyond metrics, logs, and traces and includes data from open-source initiatives and additional context from the end-user perspective.

 Dynatrace and its deterministic AI engine, Davis, provides automatic and intelligent observability across the entire application ecosystem, offering precise insights with root cause detailing how Functions as a Service (FaaS) impact user experience and business outcomes.
 With full visibility into AWS serverless workloads in full context of the user experience and business outcome metrics, DevOps and SRE teams can optimize AWS Lambda functions, enabling them to innovate faster with greater confidence and less risk.

 Automatic, cold-start detection for every Lambda invocation is another crucial capability teams need to avoid significant lags and poor customer experience.
 Dynatrace automatically detects and tracks cold starts of serverless resources so teams can design strategies for handling the effects of cold starts, like warming up functions or configuring provisioned concurrency for your functions.

 But beyond these IT and APM benefits, Dynatrace assists its customers with workflow management via DevOps optimizations.
 It helps SRE teams automate responses.
 It can prioritize issues identified from RUM data.
 It shows teams in real-time how every process affects the end-user experience and calculates the impact of downtime, latency, and inefficiency on business outcomes.